 We think it’s okay to allow for slight changes in color between closeups and wide shots or gallery shots.
 Our eyes, and the camera lens, function differently in these situations and it’s alright to account for this.

 When we have adjusted the angles and color, we often apply the Sharpen Edges filter to heighten details.
 Be careful not to over sharpen particularly with any print or image that is linear.
 We use the Healing tool and the Clone Stamp tool to correct for scratches, white spots, reflections, and/or to build a little background if necessary after adjusting angles.

-Cropping your images to 16:9 will mean they’ll fit perfectly into the frame of your video, but this isn’t absolutely necessary; sometimes it’s nice to have an image that is a different aspect ratio to allow for pans, tilts, or zooms.
+If you’re making a Smarthistory-style video, cropping your images to 16:9 will mean they’ll fit perfectly into the frame of the video, but this isn’t absolutely necessary; sometimes it’s nice to have an image that is a different aspect ratio to allow for pans, tilts, or zooms.

 Your own photos are likely not the only ones you will need for making your video.
 Check out our image search tutorial to guide you in searching for additional images.